Ernst Kaltenbrunner: Nuremberg trials

 Kaltenbrunner testifying as a witness on his own behalf at the International Military Tribunal.

 At the Nuremberg trials, Kaltenbrunner was charged with conspiracy to commit crimes against peace, war crimes and crimes against humanity.
 Due to the areas over which he exercised responsibility as an SS general and as chief of the RSHA, he was acquitted of crimes against peace, but held responsible for war crimes and crimes against humanity.

 Kaltenbrunner wheeled into court during the Nuremberg trials after a brain hemorrhage during interrogation.

 During the initial stages of the Nuremberg trials, Kaltenbrunner was absent because of two episodes of subarachnoid hemorrhage, which required several weeks of recovery time.
 He was examined by Chief Medical Officer Lt.
 Col. Rene Juchli who reported that Kaltenbrunner was suffering from gallstones.
 After his health improved, the tribunal denied his request for pardon.
 When he was released from a military hospital he pleaded not guilty to the charges of the indictment against him.
 Kaltenbrunner said all decrees and legal documents that bore his signature were "rubber-stamped" and filed by his adjutant(s).
 He also said Gestapo Chief Heinrich Müller had illegally affixed his signature to numerous documents in question.

+Despite his reputation as "the man who terrified millions" and his intimidating appearance, Kaltenbrunner was, of the high-ranking Nazis on trial, one of the least capable of coping with the pressures of prison life.
+American psychiatrist Douglas Kelley, who spent months interviewing and evaluating the prisoners, described him as "a crybaby ...the hardness of character which marked him as an executioner had been replaced with this soft, sobbing personality", who crumbled into fits of depression, and was deeply frightened by the prospects of the trial.

 Kaltenbrunner argued in his defence that his position as RSHA chief existed only theoretically and said he was only active in matters of espionage and intelligence.
 He maintained that Himmler, as his superior, was the person culpable for the atrocities committed during his tenure as chief of the RSHA.
 Kaltenbrunner also asserted that he had no knowledge of the Final Solution before 1943 and went on to claim that he protested against the ill-treatment of the Jews to Himmler and Hitler.
 Further denials from Kaltenbrunner included statements that he knew nothing of the Commissar Order and that he never visited Mauthausen concentration camp, despite documentation of his visit.
 At one point, Kaltenbrunner went so far as to avow that he was responsible for bringing the Final Solution to an end.
 In response to his denials, people in the courtroom laughed.
 During the trial, Hans Bernd Gisevius described Kaltenbrunner as "even worse than that monster Heydrich".